pizzawizard32/VirtualDice/README.md

 ```

 ## Compilation
-This is a tutorial of how to compile the program as I found out myself that the already compiled program on Windows 2000 is broken:
+This is a tutorial of how to compile the program as I found out myself that the already compiled programs can be broken:
 - `git clone` the source code:
   ```cmd
   git clone https://github.com/pizzawizard32/VirtualDice